sdam53/Space-Doomers/README.md

   * F - Shield (50% damage protection) <br />

 **Note:**
   * Requirements to finish the level are displayed under the shield bar.
 For level 1, aim to kill all enemies and get all the gears.
 For levels 2 and 3 aim to kill all bosses and get all the gears.
-Level 3 in progress.

 **Group Members:**
   * [Shilnara Dam](https://github.com/sdam53)